AdamSobieski/Narratology/README.md

 Should artificial-intelligence systems be able to answer questions about their processes and procedures of incremental interpretation and comprehension?

-Should logging or telemetry be processed during incremental interpretation and comprehension, analogously resembling a working memory buffer pertaining to cognitive processes and procedures?
+Should logging or telemetry be obtained during incremental interpretation and comprehension, analogously resembling a working memory buffer pertaining to cognitive processes and procedures, and consulted during introspective question-answering?

 ## Agentic Artificial Intelligence